gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 ## Plant Model

-The system is a differential drived robot, where the differential tension on the motor make the car rotate while the offset applied to both motor make the car go straight.
-The car physics is built in Simulink as modelled by: Dhaouadi, Rached, and A. Abu Hatab. *"Dynamic modelling of differential-drive mobile robots using lagrange and newton-euler methodologies: A unified framework."* Advances in robotics & automation 2.2 (2013): 1-7.
+The system is a differential-driven robot, where the differential tension on the motor make the car rotate while the offset applied to both motor make the car go straight.
+The car's physics is built in Simulink as modelled by: Dhaouadi, Rached, and A. Abu Hatab. *"Dynamic modelling of differential-drive mobile robots using lagrange and newton-euler methodologies: A unified framework."* Advances in robotics & automation 2.2 (2013): 1-7.

 The following parameters must be set: